liferay/liferay-docs/develop/reference/articles/04-swift-api/00-swift-api-intro.markdown

 - `screenlet`: the screenlet name that stored this cache element
 - `completedKey`: the cache key where the item is stored
 - `attributes`: some attributes stored together with the element.
-The specific attributes will depend on the type of the entry.
+The specific attributes depend on the type of the entry.
 For more details, read the screenlet reference documentation.

-The following method is invoked when an item synchronization is failed.
+The following method is invoked when an item synchronization fails.

     syncManager(manager: SyncManager, onItemSyncScreenlet screenlet: String,
         failedKey: String, attributes: [String:AnyObject], error: NSError)